Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Top

-The moral rights of the creator of works are:
+The moral rights of the creator of works as specified in the Copyright Act 1968 (Cth) are, in summary:

 • the right not to have authorship of the work falsely attributed; and